 Apart from operating growth, acquisitions of companies, business activities, and individual technologies play a key role in the implementation of the strategy for sustainable profitable growth at ALTANA.
 Depending on the size of the activities acquired, inadequate integration can place a burden on the Group’s earnings situation and limit its financial headroom.
 In addition, a business performance that is worse than what was expected when the acquisition was made can lead to impairments of assets with a negative impact on earnings.

 To minimize the effects of the risks from business combinations, we examine our acquisition targets systematically and comprehensively and analyze them in detail in a multistage approval process.

 To implement its strategic goals, ALTANA is constantly expanding and renewing its development, production, and other facilities.
-The projects, some of which are very complex, are always subject to certain risks regarding adherence to the budgeted schedules, costs, and the realization of the expected goals.
+The projects, some of which are very complex, are always subject to certain risks regarding adherence to the schedules, budgeted costs, and the realization of the expected goals.
 The projects regularly undergo extensive approval and monitoring routines.
-Due to the high volume of these projects, the potential losses have also increased compared with the previous year, although the probability of occurrence has decreased slightly, so we now classify risks from capital expenditures as medium risks.
+Due to the high volume of these projects and in particular the general price increases, potential losses have again increased compared with the previous year.
+However, the probability of occurrence has decreased slightly.
+Risks from capital expenditures continue to be assigned to medium risks.

 Among the main procurement risks are a restriction in the availability of individual raw materials and transport services as well as significant price increases for raw materials and logistics, which we cannot or can only partially pass on to the markets in the short term and which may thus have a negative influence on the Group’s earnings situation.